Astro (Motorola)

-The ASTRO 25 digital radio system is claimed to provide superior audio quality and advanced features which comply with the Federal Communications Commission's narrowbanding requirements.
+The ASTRO 25 digital radio system is claimed to provide superior audio quality and advanced features which complies with the Federal Communications Commission's 2013 narrowbanding requirements.
 ASTRO 25 currently operates in the 700 MHz, 800 MHz, 900 MHz, UHF and VHF bands for voice and data operation.

 History

 Motorola has been selling car radio receivers to police departments and municipalities since 1930.
-By 1991, ASTRO had grown to be the world's first narrowband digital radio system for public safety agencies.

 The New Hampshire U.S. State Police were the first to test and use a conventional ASTRO Digital Solutions system.
-They began extended year-long testing of ASTRO portable radios, mobile radios, base stations, dispatch consoles, and a wide-area system in December 1992 for State Police Troop A, and completed a phased installation several years later.
+They began testing of ASTRO portable radios, mobile radios, base stations, dispatch consoles, and a wide-area system in December 1992 for State Police Troop A, and completed a phased installation several years later.
 This original ASTRO system was later converted to ASTRO 25.

-Today, next generation ASTRO 25 is the leading digital radio system in the world for public safety that delivers real-time interoperable communications to support day-to-day, mutual aid and task force operations.

-ASTRO 25 enables federal, state, and local public safety agencies to achieve compatibility and communicate in emergency situations and widespread disasters, such as Hurricane Katrina, Superstorm Sandy, and the Boston Marathon bombing.
+Today, ASTRO 25 is widely used for public safety communications.
+ASTRO 25 enables federal, state, and local public safety agencies to achieve compatibility and communicate in emergencies and widespread disasters, such as Hurricane Katrina and the Boston Marathon bombing.

-As of 2014, ASTRO 25 is used in over 60 countries and more than three dozen U.S. states, from Alaska to Virginia, have deployed Motorola's statewide digital radio networks for their mission critical communications.
+As of 2014, ASTRO 25 is used in over 60 countries and more than three dozen U.S. states.

 Mission Critical System

 ASTRO 25 is a P25 standards-based mission critical network that provides integrated voice and data network communications for emergency response and coordinated communications during and after an incident.
-The ASTRO 25 network, two-way radios and advanced applications work together to improve first responder safety and decision-making capabilities.
-These innovative technologies optimize emergency response and enhance situational awareness.
+The ASTRO 25 network, two-way radios, and advanced applications work together.

-The ASTRO 25 network and radios have proved their ruggedness, reliability, interoperability and ease of use in emergency situations throughout the world – such as the deadliest bushfires in Victoria, Australia's history in 2009; Superstorm Sandy, the most destructive hurricane of the 2012 Atlantic hurricane season; and the devastating wildfires in southeastern Texas in 2013.
+The ASTRO 25 network and radios have been used during bushfires in Victoria in 2009, Superstorm Sandy[14], and wildfires in southeastern Texas in 2013.

 System Components

 The ASTRO 25 core is the hub for the communications network.
-It consists of P25 portable and mobile radios, dispatch consoles, data applications and RF conventional or trunked sites.
-In addition to ASTRO 25, Motorola also builds a number of other P25 radio models, including the XTS/XTL™ family of radios and the recently released series of APX™ radios, designed for high durability and high reliability for first responders.
-With the ASTRO 25 core, organizations can deploy Motorola MCC 7500 and MCC 7100 IP Dispatch Consoles and have secure end-to-end encryption for all the radio traffic between operators and users in the field.
+It comprises P25 portable and mobile radios, dispatch consoles, data applications, and RF conventional or trunked sites.
+In addition to ASTRO 25, Motorola also builds several other P25 radio models, including the APX family of radios, designed for first responders.
+With the ASTRO 25 core, organizations can deploy Motorola MCC 7500 and MCC 7500E IP Dispatch Consoles and have secure end-to-end encryption for all the radio traffic between operators and users in the field.